 - Serves the entire nation, but all of its branches are in New England

-- Defines itself as an organization that emphasizes ethical practices and determining how it can help its members on a day-to-day basis
+- Defines itself as an organization that emphasizes ethical practices and determines how it can help its members on a day-to-day basis

-- Website offers a diverse array of resources to help potential borrowers understand the lending process
+- The website offers a diverse array of resources to help potential borrowers understand the lending process

 - Offers real estate services to help members find a home once they have a mortgage

 - Provides customer support for the life of the loan

 DCU stands out for the breadth of financial services it offers.
 Its origin as a source of employee benefits for a fast-growing organization has helped to fuel expansion into crucial areas such as real estate and insurance, allowing DCU to take a somewhat unique approach to holistically serving customers.